PlotPyStack/PythonQwt/README.md

 The `PythonQwt` package consists of a single Python package named `qwt` and of a few other files (examples, doc, ...).

-See [documentation](http://pythonhosted.org/PythonQwt/) for more details on the library and [changelog](CHANGELOG.md) for recent history of changes.
+See documentation [online](https://pythonqwt.readthedocs.io/en/latest/) or [PDF](https://pythonqwt.readthedocs.io/_/downloads/en/latest/pdf/) for more details on the library and [changelog](CHANGELOG.md) for recent history of changes.

 ## Copyrights